From dancing girls to dinosaurs, welcome to my nightmares...

 The reporter's words stay in print long after the writer is fertilizer for a cash crop of daisies growing atop his grave, and long after passers-by point to his grave, snicker, and say: " He finally got into a hole he couldn't get out of."

-A humorous look at a few gremlins I hope never grow hair and teeth while I'm around:
+A humorous look at a few gremlins I hope never grow up while I'm around:

 --Public meetings can sometimes be boring to the point of tears.
 That's one reason why so many citizens don't attend them, even though the public officials holding the meeting are spending the citizens' money.